-Week to week, that’s all I did: bring in what inspired me.
+Week to week all I did was bring in what inspired me.

-So Corita Kent was a big part of my courses.
+So on that notes, Corita Kent was a big part of my courses.
 Kent was a Catholic nun, a pioneering artist, and a profound teacher of art and creativity.

 Her work spoke to my students and never failed to liven up my classes.